What is vaping?

 If you’re stressed or anxious:

-- Incorporate daily mindfulness meditation or breathing exercises.
+- Incorporate a mindfulness meditation or breathing exercises into your day.

 - Avoid overcommitting and taking on too much responsibility.